wp-plugins/issuupress/readme.txt

 - **height="480"** : Controls the viewer 's height dimension.
 In pixels.
 Default: "480".
 - **bgcolor="FFFFFF"** : Controls the viewer background color.
 In hexadecimal.
 Default :"FFFFFF".

-== Installation ==

-1. Extract the zip file
-2. Drop the contents in the wp-content/plugins/ directory of your WordPress installation
-3. Activate the Plugin from Plugins page.
-4. Go to Settings > IssuuPress, enter your API key and API secret, set the cache value.
-5. Use the shortcode wherever you see fit.

 == Changelog ==
 = 1.1.0. =